What to Know About Being a Medical Assistant

 What Training Does a Medical Assistant Need?

-Training programs for medical assistants include courses in medical terminology, anatomy and physiology, and electronic health records.
-Many schools also require hands-on learning through internships with local healthcare providers.
+Medical assistants can enroll in training programs to broaden their skillsets.
+Programs include courses in medical terminology, anatomy and physiology, and electronic health records.
+Many schools also offer hands-on training through internships with local healthcare providers.

 What Is the Career Outlook for Medical Assistants?

-The BLS projects 19% growth in employment for medical assistants from 2019-2029 — about 139,200 new positions.
-This projected growth exceeds projections for healthcare occupations overall in the same period (15%) and is much faster than the average projected growth for all occupations (4%).
+The BLS projects a 16% growth in employment for medical assistants from 2021-2031 — or the creation of about 139,200 new positions.
+This projected growth exceeds projections for healthcare occupations overall during the same period (12%) and is much faster than the average projected growth for all occupations (5%).

 Demand for healthcare services continues to grow as people live longer and seek preventative care to improve their quality of life.
 Medical assistants can take care of routine tasks within the medical office, allowing practitioners and clinical personnel to spend more time with patients.

-Alaska reported the highest overall average salary for medical assistants ($46,610) in 2020.
-The highest-paying metropolitan area in 2020 was San Francisco — medical assistants in this area earned an average of $53,960 a year.
+Medical assistants earned the highest salaries working in Washington state, earning a mean annual wage of $47,320, according to the BLS.
+The highest-paying metropolitan area in 2021 was New York-Newark-Jersey City — medical assistants in this area earned an average of $42,390 a year.

 Frequently Asked Questions About Medical Assisting

 Career-focused training programs require a few months to a year to complete.
-An associate degree in medical assisting takes about two years.
+An associate degree in medical assisting takes about two years to earn.
 A two-year degree may also include general education courses, and these credits can often be transferred toward a four-year degree should you decide to continue your education later.